Lecon-a/turing-collection/README.md

 # Date: March 10, 2023

-# My Solution fot Turing Practical Challenge
+# My Solution for Turing Practical Challenge

 # This program collects input from user to check if brackets are properly opened and closed.